JET Blogs JET Living

 Example List:

-• Clothing – socks, underwear, jackets, shirts, suit, pajamas
+• Essentials – socks, underwear, jackets, shirts, suits, pajamas

-• Casual Work Attire collared shirts, skirts, and/or khaki pants for work.
-ALTs don’t need to dress except for special occasions.
+• General work Attire – collared shirtsskirts, and/or khaki pants.
+ALTs don’t need to dress up except for special occasions like graduations or entrance ceremonies.

-• Warm clothes for winter!
-It’s cold just about everywhere in Japan except Okinawa.
-Even in Kyushu, it got downright cold in winter!
+• Winter attire – it’s cold just about everywhere in Japan except in Okinawa.
+Even in southern Japan where I lived, it got downright cold.
 Bring a good down jacket, hoodies, and sweatshirts.
 My down jacket and sweater got me through most winters in the classroom.
+You might find Japanese sizes do not fit your body shape.

 :: When you have Sport’s Day, you can typically go gym wear or more casual than normal.::